SandalaDev/sandala.dev/README.md

 - #### Media

-  This is the uploads enabled collection used by pages, posts, and projects to contain media like images, videos, downloads, and other assets.
+  This is the uploads enabled collection used by pages, projects, and projects to contain media like images, videos, downloads, and other assets.
 It features pre-configured sizes, focal point and manual resizing to help you manage your pictures.

 - #### Categories

-  A taxonomy used to group posts together.
+  A taxonomy used to group projects together.
 Categories can be nested inside of one another, for example "News > Technology".
 See the official [Payload Nested Docs Plugin](https://payloadcms.com/docs/plugins/nested-docs) for more details.

 ### Globals